Deborah Holland

-Deborah Holland is an American-Canadian singer-songwriter.
-She rose to national prominence in 1987 as the lead singer and songwriter of Animal Logic featuring Stanley Clarke and Stewart Copeland.
+Deborah Holland is an American singer-songwriter currently residing in Canada.
+She rose to national prominence in 1987 as the lead singer and songwriter of Animal Logic, featuring Stanley Clarke and Stewart Copeland.
 She has since released multiple solo albums and collaborated with the folk trio The Refugees.

 In March 2025, Holland released her latest album, I Made It This Far, recorded in studios across California and British Columbia and praised by critics for its introspective songwriting and mature sound.

 Early life and education

-Holland grew up in Passaic and Clifton, New Jersey.
-She began learning piano at age 5 from her father, Irwin Heilner, who was a composer and songwriter.
+Holland was born to Jewish parents, Irwin and Florence Heilner, in 1954, and grew up in Passaic and Clifton, New Jersey.
+She began learning piano at age 5 from her father, Irwin Heilner, who was a classical composer and songwriter.

-At age 14 she began playing the guitar, writing songs, and performing in New Jersey and New York City.
-She appeared twice on Izzy Young's Folk Show on WBAI and in 1969 her song, "When I Hear About War" was published in Broadside magazine.
+At age 14, Holland began playing the guitar, writing songs, and performing in New Jersey and New York City.
+She appeared twice on Izzy Young's Folk Show on WBAI-FM in New York, and in 1969 her song "When I Hear About War" was published in Broadside magazine.
 She attended the New Lincoln School in New York City (Grades 11-12) where she studied music with Philip Corner and Cathy MacDonald, and also took classes at the Mannes School of Music.

-She briefly attended the Berklee College of Music and later received her B.A. in Jazz Studies at Livingston College (Rutgers University) where she studied with, and was mentored by, jazz pianist Kenny Barron.
+Holland briefly attended the Berklee College of Music, and later received her B.A. in Jazz Studies at Livingston College (Rutgers University) where she studied with, and was mentored by, jazz pianist Kenny Barron.

-In 1977 Holland moved to Los Angeles to pursue her career.
-In 1996 she became the first student to earn a master's degree in Commercial Music from California State University, Los Angeles and in 1997 joined the faculty; running the Master's in Commercial Music from 1998-2010.
+In 1977, Holland moved to Los Angeles to pursue her career.
+In 1996 she became the first student to earn a master's degree in Commercial Music from California State University, Los Angeles.
+In 1997, she joined the faculty there, running the Master's in Commercial Music from 1998-2010.

 Music career

 Animal Logic (1987-1991)

-In 1987, Holland won the audition to be the lead singer and songwriter of Animal Logic, after a two-song demo tape was forwarded to Police drummer Stewart Copeland by publisher Dan Howell.
+In 1987, Holland won the audition to be the lead singer and songwriter of Animal Logic, after a two-song demo tape was forwarded to The Police drummer Stewart Copeland by publisher Dan Howell.
 She was selected over hundreds of other singers who auditioned for the band.
-Holland is credited with writing nearly all the songs recorded by the group.
+Holland is credited with writing nearly all of the songs recorded by the group.

 Animal Logic released their debut album Animal Logic in 1989, peaking at No. 106 on the Billboard 200.
 A second album, Animal Logic II was released in 1991.

 Both albums featured guest appearances from well-known musicians, including: Jackson Browne, David Lindley, George Duke, Steve Howe and Freddie Hubbard.

 The band toured and appeared on The David Letterman Show, The Tonight Show, and had videos on MTV and VH1.

 In a March 2020 interview with sterwartcopeland.com, Deborah confirmed that Animal Logic has been working on material for a new EP: “We’re in the process of finishing up five songs though the bulk of the work is now on Stanley’s shoulders and he has a crazy schedule so it may take a while.”